 PhD - Leuven | More than two weeks ago

-You will be architecting the ultra-reliable and low-latency 6G wireless communications networks of tomorrow!
+You will be carrying out groundbreaking fundamental and applied research to architect the high-speed, ultra-reliable and low-latency 6G wireless communications networks of tomorrow!

 Motivated by the new era of automation and the explosion of the IoT, the future wireless connectivity landscape of 6G and beyond will feature low-complexity high-throughput, ultra-reliable and low-latency wireless communication systems.
 Such stringent requirements make the radio access design very challenging and some fundamental performance / complexity tradeoffs must be made.
-Example of such requirements are packet error rate in motion of 10-9 or lower with latency in the order of few ms-ms. In building up such robust wireless systems, the radio access architecture is typically distributed with large number of nodes cooperating to meet the target quality of service.
-For instance, cell-free massive MIMO systems, through coherent transmission, allow channel hardening by coherently beaming towards the mobile terminals.
+Example of such requirements are packet error rate in motion of 10-9 or lower with latency in the order of few µs-ms. In building up such robust wireless systems, a radically new radio access architecture is needed consisting of a large number of distributed access nodes that cooperate to meet the target quality of service.
+For instance, cell-free massive MIMO systems, through coherent transmission, allow channel hardening by coherently beaming distributed signals towards the mobile terminals.

-However, there are several problems that need to be addressed before such distributed systems become practical and reliable.
+However, there are several research challenges that need to be addressed before and require a multi-dimensional co-optimization such distributed systems become practical and reliable.
 Cell-free massive MIMO systems present huge challenges in fronthauling, synchronization, beamforming, load balancing and interference management, resource and user scheduling and their interplay, to name a few.
-Furthermore, in indoor dynamic environments with e.g. moving, joining, leaving mobile terminals, there is a need for accurate tracking and proactive network reconfigurations to avoid outage scenarios, yet in relatively fast closed loop.
+Furthermore, in indoor dynamic environments accurate tracking and proactive network reconfigurations to avoid outage scenarios, yet in relatively fast closed loop.

-The successful PhD candidate will be part of a large IMEC team working on the research, implementation and prototyping of future communications systems: experts in digital, analog and mm-wave ASIC design, wireless/radar communications systems, PHY processing, MAC and higher layers, machine learning and optimization.
-This is a unique opportunity to actively contribute and develop breakthrough technology and build-up future 6G wireless communication systems.
+Because of the multidisciplinary nature of this PhD research, the PhD candidate will be part of a large IMEC team working on the research, end-to-end implementation and prototyping of future communications systems: experts in digital, analog and mm-wave ASIC design, wireless/radar communications systems, PHY processing, MAC and higher layers, high-speed fronthaul networks, machine learning and optimization.
+In particular, this is a unique opportunity to actively design, build and validate breakthrough technology for future 6G wireless communication systems.